amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 With `ReadExpect`, we are asserting that `ScoreText` must already exist and will panic if it does not.
-We do this instead of just using `Read` because we are manually adding the `ScoreText` resource to the game in `pong.rs > initialise_scoreboard` instead of having the system create this resource for us automatically.
+We do this instead of just using `Read` because we are manually adding the `ScoreText` resource to the game in `pong.rs > initialize_scoreboard` instead of having the system create this resource for us automatically.

 Inside our `run` method (after updating the signature to match our `SystemData`